VaibhavThalal/PBI_Global_Unemployment_Data_analytics_Project1V/README.md

-## **Global Unemployment Data analytics - Power BI Project**
+# Global Unemployment Data analytics - Power BI Project

 ![Final_dashboard](Final_dashboard.png)

 # 🌐 Overview:
--Welcome to the Global Unemployment Data analytics Power BI Dashboard project!
-This repository contains a Power BI project focused on analyzing Global Unemployment data.

-# Global Unemployment Data Analytics Project

 ## Overview
 Welcome to the Global Unemployment Data Analytics project!
 This repository hosts an interactive Power BI dashboard analyzing global unemployment trends across multiple years, with a specific focus on gender disparities.
 Gain comprehensive insights into the complexities of the global workforce through detailed visualizations and actionable data.